archive

 Inevitably, they see education and travel, i.e., your event, as the low-hanging fruit.

-According to our own data, we’re predicting that in 2024, event attendance will be down 12 – 15% and accruals will be down 18 – 25%.
+According to our own data, we’re predicting that in 2025, event attendance will start slow but finish strong, and accruals will take more time and more effort.
 The percentage of members renewing will stay roughly the same.
 But because so many of your member companies now have decreased revenues, they’ll renew at a lower fee.

 You need a plan to cleverly circumnavigate these brutal realities.
 To get your event off the chopping block and into the pipeline of possibility.